freegenomics/free-genomics-www/site/content/_index.md

         to genetic knowledge and the ability to improve their health and quality of life.
 This core value reflects the need to bridge the gap in access to scientific knowledge and healthcare resources.
+applications:
+  heading: Practical applications
+  text: Free Genomics is not just about knowing more about oneself but also about
+    applying this knowledge to improve the quality of life.
+  list:
+    - image: img/illustrations-coffee.svg
+      text: We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.
+    - image: /img/illustrations-coffee-gear.svg
+      text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 ---